Goryeo ware: 12th century

 Celadon gourd-shaped kettle: This work is balanced and gives a sense of stability.
 It is a typical pure celadon of the 12th century.
 The glaze and the foundation soil are translucent, clean, grey-green, and harmonious.

 The 12th century is considered as a zenith of Goryeo celadon, especially in its special color and harmony.
 The pure celadon made in this age had thin glaze coating that exquisitely reflected the jade color, called bisaek.
 They also had a great level of structural balance and elegance.
 There are records describing celadon of this age as world best.

 Jinsa "underglaze red", a technique using copper oxide pigment to create copper-red designs, was developed in Korea during the 12th century, and later inspired the "underglaze red" ceramics of the Yuan dynasty.

 Post-12th century

 Maturation of the aristocrat society due to events such as the coup of military officers led to an increasing favor for extravagantly decorated porcelain.
 Inlaying techniques reached their height and opened a second zenith of Goryeo celadon.
 Other types of porcelain developed as whitening, iron oxide glaze, and copper oxide glaze came in use.
-With the decrease of Chinese influence, Goryeo celadon acquiref a more native shape in unique patterns and decorative shapes.
+With the decrease of Chinese influence, Goryeo celadon acquired a more native shape in unique patterns and decorative shapes.
 Thin, transparent glaze used to show the inlaid designs led to development of a crackling cooling pattern, called bingyeol (craquelure).